mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

 ## [Weighted Least-squares Estimator](@id ACLSStateEstimationSolutionManual)
 To begin, we will define the `PowerSystem` and `Measurement` types.
-Within the measurement set, we choose to utilize measurement values by setting `noise = false`:
+Within the measurement set, we opt to use measurement values by setting `noise = false`, which means we generate measurement values without zero-mean Gaussian noise, ensuring that the measurement values are precisely as defined in functions for adding devices:
 ```@example ACSEWLS
 using JuliaGrid # hide
 @default(unit) # hide